chbrown/birdie/README.md

     }

-`staticPattern` is resolved relative to your current working directory where you happen to run `birdie install`, and all necessary directories will be created.
+`staticPattern` is resolved relative to your current working directory where you happen to run `birdy install`, and all necessary directories will be created.

 It has two special values, which are replaced as the script proceeds.